happyhung95/data-challenge/README.md

 # Data challenge
-A challenge to analyze data from the customer service department of a cryptocurrency trading platform, whose name and datasets cannot be public due to the confidentiality agreement.
+A challenge to analyze data for the customer service department of a cryptocurrency trading platform, whose name and datasets cannot be public due to the confidentiality agreement.

 The datasets were relatively small (under 10k data).
 The challenge was completed with Python and Pandas.